 The fulfillment process for contracting certification is a program based on accepting prior related work experience, or courses taken from other federal agencies, other training providers, or through institutions of higher learning to satisfy the mandatory training requirements under the FAC-C program.
 The FAC-C fulfillment process will follow the fulfillment process for Department of Defense.
-In seeking FAC-C certification via the fulfillment process, individuals must document assessment of demonstrated competencies against the learning outcomes/objectives of the DAU courses using the DAU course materials at https://myclass.dau.edu/webapps/portal/execute/tabs/tabAction?tab\tab\group\id=\24\1.
-Individuals must satisfactorily meet all requirements for certification at a particular level, and the competencies shall have successfully been completed and documented to qualify for fulfillment credit.
-Request for FAC-C via the fulfillment process must be submitted in FAI's system for training and certification.
+In seeking FAC-C (Professional) certification via the fulfillment process, individuals must document assessment of demonstrated competencies against the learning outcomes/objectives of the DAU courses using the DAU course materials at https://icatalog.dau.edu/DAUFulfillmentPgm.aspx.
+Individuals must satisfactorily meet all requirements for certification and the competencies shall have successfully been completed and documented to qualify for fulfillment credit.
+The requirement for the CON 3990V Contracting Certification Exam cannot be met through fulfillment.
+Requests for FAC-C via the fulfillment process must be submitted in FAI's system for training and certification.